Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 I claim no credit for these features — SoloDB simply stands on the shoulders of the giants behind SQLite.

-## File System Integration That Makes Sense
+## Different File System Integration

-Both databases support file storage, but SoloDB's integrated filesystem is far more elegant and powerful.
+Both databases support file storage, but SoloDB implements a hierarchical virtual filesystem that offers:

-### With SoloDB's virtual filesystem, you can:

 1. Retrieve entities by Unix-style paths.
 2. List files and directories using a built-in index.